LSAT 106 – Section 2 – Question 07

 the likelihood that an unvaccinated dog will contract the disease in question

-If the likelihood of catching the disease is very high, getting the vaccine may indeed be safer, since the risk of death from the vaccine is much lower than from the disease.
-However, if the likelihood is very low, the dog might be safer without the added risk of vaccination.
+If the likelihood of catching the disease is high, getting the vaccine may indeed be more beneficial, since the risk of death from the vaccine is much lower than from the disease.
+But if the likelihood is low, the added risk of vaccination might be more costly overall.

 Take PrepTest